paulotraldi/paulotraldi/README.md

-- 🔭 I’m currently working on Inter Color
+- 🔭 I’m currently working on Trasse